top of page

 6 Tips to Make Hair Day Easier for Tender-Headed Kids (and Adults)

-5. Leave-In Isn’t Optional- A lightweight leave-in conditioner keeps the hair soft between styles, reduces tangles, and makes maintenance less painful overall.
+Using a lightweight leave-in conditioner keeps the hair soft between styles.
+It helps prevent tangles and makes overall maintenance less painful.

 Real People Doing Real Healing

-This isn’t just theory—there are professionals in the community leading with tenderness and care.
-Two that stand out:
+This isn’t just a theory—there are professionals in the community who emphasize tenderness and care.
+Here are two noteworthy individuals:

-Robyn is a certified trichologist who specializes in hair loss, scalp sensitivity, and education for parents.
-She combines science-backed care with emotional awareness, especially for children coming from trauma or high-sensitivity households.
+Robyn is a certified trichologist who specializes in hair loss, scalp sensitivity, and educating parents.
+She combines science-backed methods with emotional awareness, particularly for children from traumatic or high-sensitivity backgrounds.

 Barber Spotlight: Jahmal "Mr. Chill" Taylor – Los Angeles, CA

-Known for his quiet shop and gentle hands, Mr. Chill works with kids on the autism spectrum, many of whom struggle with sensory overload.
-He uses noise-reduction headphones, warm towels, and patient pacing for every cut.
+Renowned for his calm environment and gentle touch, Mr. Chill specializes in working with children on the autism spectrum who often experience sensory overload.
+He utilizes noise-reduction headphones, warm towels, and a patient pacing for every haircut.

-You can find him at @MrChillCutz for updates on his community workshops and grooming classes for foster dads.
+“Respecting their comfort is more important than getting a perfect fade.”
+Follow him at @MrChillCutz for updates on his community workshops and grooming classes designed for foster dads.

 Let’s Shift the Culture

-Being “tender-headed” shouldn’t be a punchline.
-It shouldn’t be a reason to shame, mock, or rush through a child’s care.
+Being “tender-headed” should never be a punchline.
+It should not be a reason to shame, mock, or rush through a child’s hair care.

-• “They so sensitive,” to → “Let’s figure out a better way.
-But we have to work together. ”
+• “They are so sensitive,” to → “Let’s figure out a better way.
+But we have to work together.”

 Comments